ayush51/tutorial/tutorial.md

   position:"middleright"
 ```

-The full appearance of the button can be changed.
-You can specify the color of the button along with the font size and font color, e.g:
+You can further adapt the button to suit your needs by specifying the color of the button along with the font size and font color, e.g:

 ```javascript
     theme_font_background:"#000000",
     theme_font_color:"#ffffff",
     theme_font_size:"16",
 ```
-This changes the color of the button to black, which suits the theme of our example website.
+Our example code changes the color of the button to black, which suits the theme of the tutorial's website.
 The font color remains white, but the size of the
 font has increased to size 16, which also increases the size of the support button.

 ![example website with adapted Surfly button](https://raw.github.com/surfly/tutorial/master/screens/adapted_surfly_button.png)

 Please Note:
- - the way in which visitors can start a session (stealth mode, auto_start or #surflystart anchor) was covered in the
-   previous section, "Starting a session"
  - A consise table detailing all of the options available for customization can be found in the API documentation.

 <a name="session_appearance"></a>